GoogleCloudPlatform/healthcare/deploy/README.md

 Use the `create_project.py` script to create an audit logs project (if using remote audit logs) and one or more data hosting projects.

+1. Make sure the user running the script is in the owners group(s) of all projects that will be created, including the audit logs project (if used).
+    You should remove the user from these groups after successful deployment.
 1. If not already logged in, run `gcloud init` to log in as a user with permission to create projects under the specified organization and billing account